-The photographer’s contact with his subjects is carefully organised, generally protracted, and is designed to shift power away from the author inasfar as possible.
-Southwood’s corpus of work is a miscellany of personal projects and jobs each of which identifies problems and asks questions with craft, humour and empathy.
+Southwood’s contact with his subjects is carefully organised, generally protracted, and is designed to shift power away from the author in as far as possible.
+His corpus of work is a miscellany of personal projects and jobs each of which identifies problems and asks questions with craft, humour and empathy.

 In 2000, together with some township photographers, he set up the first non-profit organisation for ‘street photographers’ in the Western Cape called Umlilo.
 This was after having worked at The University of Cape Town in the same developmental field.

 A decade-long project photographing a flea market has been made into a book and is published by Fourthwall Books.
 The author Ivan Vladislavic wrote the longest of four texts in the book.
 Other publications include The Bill of Rights, a photobook which illustrates the South Africa's 20-year old Bill of Rights, with an introduction by Constitutional Court Judge Edwin Cameron, and MEMORY CARD SEA POWER, a broadsheet newspaper.

 In 2004 he was awarded first prize by the Bauhaus for an interdisciplinary project which he co-authored.
 Three short films he made about architecture were shown at the Venice Biennale of Architecture in 2010.
 These two projects are representative of a deep concern for architecture and cities which culminated in an exhibition called citiesincrisis which he co-curated and participated in.
 The show took place at the University of Johannesburg's FADA Gallery and included Jane Alexander, David Goldblatt, Mikhael Subotzky and Guy Tillim, amongst others.
 In late 2018 he co-authored and oversaw the production and design of HUSTLES which is nominally a book about architecture, but really a portrait of Johannesburg.